 The El Paso I/M program consists of exhaust (start year 1987) and evaporative (start year 1997) component tests conducted on an annual basis.
 As of January 1, 2007, 1996 and newer I/M-subject vehicles equipped with OBD systems are tested under OBD and gas cap integrity (GC) tests, while pre-1996 and non-OBD equipped vehicles are tested under the TSI and GC tests.
-But since January 1, 2020, the I/M program consists of only OBD testing.
+Please see Appendix I for more detailed information on the I/M Program.